Bruckner: Symphony No. 9

 This release and the entire Pittsburgh Live! series are recorded and mastered by the team at Soundmirror, whose outstanding orchestral, solo, opera and chamber recordings have received more than 100 Grammy nominations and awards.
 For over 40 years, Soundmirror has recorded for every major classical record label, including Reference Recordings.

-FR-733SACD Hybrid SACD contains 5.0 and Stereo SACD and CD stereo
+FR-733SACD Hybrid SACD contains 5.0 and Stereo SACD and CD stereo (downloads are Stereo-only)

 On This Recording